-Medicines, when taken regularly as
+Medicines, when taken as

+prescribed, can help control bipolar mood swings.
 Your doctor will vary the amounts and combinations of

 your medicines according to your symptoms, which

-with mixed symptoms), and how you respond to the medicines.
+type of bipolar disorder you have, and how you respond to the medicines.

 Several medicines are used to treat bipolar disorder.
 It